miketruty/continuous-deployment-on-kubernetes/README.md

 First we will need to configure our GCP credentials in order for Jenkins to be able to access our code repository

 1. In the **Jenkins UI**, Click **Credentials** on the left
-1. Click either of the **(global)** links (they both route to the same URL)
+1. Click the **(global)** link
 1. Click **Add Credentials** on the left
 1. From the **Kind** dropdown, select `Google Service Account from metadata`
 1. Click **OK**

-You should now see 2 Global Credentials.
-Make a note of the name of second credentials as you will reference this in Phase 2:
+You should now see 1 Global Credentials.
+Make a note of the name of the credentials, as you will reference this in Phase 2:

 ![](docs/img/jenkins-credentials.png)